h-zhao1997/h-zhao1997/README.md

 My current research interests include Embodied Artificial Intelligence, Foundation Models, Reinforcement Learning, and Robotics.

 Specifically, I am interested in:
-- **Foundation Models for Robotics**: developing efficient and effective foundation models for robotics, including multi-modal large language models and vision-language-action models to enhance the perception and decision-making capabilities of robots.
+- **Foundation Models for Robotics**: developing efficient and effective foundation models for robotics, including multi-modal large language models and vision-language-action models to enhance robots' perception and decision-making capabilities.

 - **Scalable Reinforcement Learning Algorithms**: developing reinforcement learning algorithms that can effectively manage large-scale data and model capacity for robotic control.
-This includes methods such as offline reinforcement learning, imitation learning, and more, with the goal of enabling robots to acquire scalable and generalizable skills.
+This includes methods such as offline reinforcement learning, imitation learning, and more, to enable robots to acquire scalable and generalizable skills.

 - **Motion Planning and Control for Legged Robots**: developing motion planning and control algorithms for legged robots, including bipedal and quadruped robots, to enable them to perform complex tasks in real-world environments.

 ### ⚡News

+* **[March 4, 2025]** A new [paper](https://arxiv.org/abs/2503.02310) about accelerating the action decoding process of VLA has been online!
+Check out the paper and our model PD-VLA!

+* **[January 28, 2025]** Two papers ([QUART-Online](https://arxiv.org/abs/2412.15576) and [MoRE](https://arxiv.org/abs/2503.08007)) have been accepted for ICRA 2025!

-* **[January 23, 2024]** VLAS, a work about integrating speech instruction as a new modality into VLA, have been accepted for ICLR 2024!
+* **[January 23, 2024]** [VLAS](https://arxiv.org/abs/2502.13508), a work about integrating speech instruction as a new modality into VLA, has been accepted for ICLR 2025!

-* **[January 9, 2024]** One paper about control theory with my former supervisor during the master's program have been accepted for Neurocomputing!
+* **[January 9, 2024]** One paper about control theory with my former supervisor during the master's program has been accepted for Neurocomputing!

-* **[December 10, 2024]** Cobra have been accepted for AAAI-25!
+* **[December 10, 2024]** [Cobra](https://arxiv.org/abs/2403.14520) have been accepted for AAAI-25!

-* **[July 4, 2024]** Two papers (PiTe and [QUAR-VLA](https://arxiv.org/abs/2312.14457)) have been accepted for ECCV 2024!
+* **[July 4, 2024]** Two papers ([PiTe](https://arxiv.org/abs/2409.07239) and [QUAR-VLA](https://arxiv.org/abs/2312.14457)) have been accepted for ECCV 2024!

 * **[June 30, 2024]** One paper ([GeRM](https://arxiv.org/abs/2403.13358)) has been accepted for IROS 2024!